How to Maintain Your Contract

-- Register with the Vendor Support Center for training, publications, and resources for helping contractors achieve success.
+- Registering with the Vendor Support Center for training, publications, and resources for helping contractors achieve success.
 Begin with the "New Contractor Orientation Webcast" and “Steps to Success” guide, found on the Vendor Support Center Publications tab.
 Refer to the Training for Vendors page and to Events for Vendors with Government Contracts.

 - Creating, distributing, and maintaining your company price list.
 Within six months of contract award, new contractors must upload their current approved price list to GSAAdvantage!®, GSA’s online shopping and ordering system.
 Forward two copies of your price list to your GSA Procurement Contracting Officer (PCO) within 30 days of award.
 Keep the information on GSA Advantage!® current throughout the contract life.